File Retrieval and Editing System: Usage

 FRESS was used as educational technology for several classes at Brown, probably being the first hypertext system used in education.
-Most notably it was used for teaching an introduction to poetry in 1975 and 1976.
+Most notably, it was used for teaching an introduction to poetry in 1975 and 1976.
 In those days it was difficult to convince faculty in the humanities that computers could be useful in their teaching or work, or to convince the people funding the computer center that writing was an appropriate use of the expensive computers of the time.
 But English Professor Robert Scholes and two teaching assistants worked with the FRESS team to run a small experiment funded by the National Endowment for the Humanities.
 They saw hypertext as an attractive new way to present poetry, which is often highly reflexive and full of allusions and references to other works.
 They also wanted to help students directly interact with the course material, and engage with other students and instructors to collectively add meaning to it.
 There was only a single Imlac terminal, which students signed up for time on, so only 12 students per course could use FRESS.
 The students in the section which read and commented on the material via FRESS wrote about three times as much as students in control groups, and seemed to benefit from the use of the system, but given the small number of students in the study, the uncertainty in the results is high.
 A short film was made to document the project, which was rediscovered and shown as part of NEH's 50th anniversary celebration.

 FRESS was for many years the word processor of choice at Brown and a small number of other sites.
 It was used for typesetting many books, including those by Roderick Chisholm, Robert Coover and Rosmarie Waldrop.
 For example, in the Preface to Person and Object Chisholm writes "The book would not have been completed without the epoch-making File Retrieval and Editing System..."

 Through the diligent work of Alan Hecht, FRESS survived a major OS upgrade around 1978.
-Around the same time Jonathan Prusky wrote thorough user documentation for the system as well, in The FRESS Resource Manual.
+Around the same time, Jonathan Prusky wrote thorough user documentation for the system as well, in The FRESS Resource Manual.
 Although support had to be withdrawn a few years later for lack of resources and while rarely used, FRESS still runs on the current Brown mainframe.

-For the ACM Hypertext '89 conference, David Durand reverse-engineered the PDS-1 terminal and created an emulator on Apple Macintosh.
+For the ACM Hypertext '89 conference, David Durand reverse-engineered the PDS-1 terminal and created an emulator for the Apple Macintosh.
 He and Steven DeRose, the last FRESS project director, recovered the old poetry class databases and gave live demos on this and a few later occasions.